alizaoa/awaken_benchmark/source/benchmark_1_farmwake.rst

 Case Study
 ----------------------

 The goal of this benchmark is to simulate the area around the King Plains and Armadillo Flats wind farms on 24 August 2023.
-As stated above, the size of the modeling domain is left to the participants, however, we recommend to include both wind farms to be able to capture their interaction during the day to simulate.
+The size of the modeling domain is left to the participants, however, we recommend to include both wind farms to be able to capture their interaction during the day to simulate.

 The figure below shows the observed wind speed, wind direction and lidar-derived TKE at AWAKEN site A1 on the selected case study.
 The vertical dashed lines show local sunset (left) and sunrise (right).